Johannes0Horn/Cooperative-Deep-RL-Multi-Agents/README.md

 # A Simpler Federated Deep Reinforcement Learning
 This repository implements a simpler version of 'Federated Deep Reinforcement Learning.
 The Agents try to solve the 'MountainCar-V0' openai-gym environment and are based on DQN.
 This implementation does not use ROS.
 ## About the FRL based Agents,

-* One of the agents reached reached the goal position at epoch: 14
+* One of the agents reached the goal position at episode: 14
 * Then the best agent's model parameters are shared to the other agents.
 * The other agents quickly learn to solve the environments using those shared parameters.
 * The experience buffer is unique to the agents are not shared.